 Patricia Sims is President, Producer and Director of CanazWest Pictures Inc., a Canadian-based independent film production company.
 She has directed and produced numerous award-winning films for international broadcasters, sponsors, and organizations.
 Her films explore the conservation challenges that modern and traditional societies face through stories that expose the complexity of our relationships with animals, nature and each other.

-Following the success of Return to the Forest, Sims and Clark will release their feature-length documentary When Elephants Were Young on World Elephant Day: August 12, 2016.
+Following the success of Return to the Forest, Sims and Clark released their award-winning feature-length documentary When Elephants Were Young on World Elephant Day: August 12, 2016.
 The film follows the life of a young man and young elephant in Thailand, and is also narrated by actor William Shatner.

 When Elephants Were Young is currently available online and theatrical screenings.